 Processes crash for a multitude of reasons and it’s often difficult to understand the root causes that contribute to such crashes.
 When a monitored process crashes, you’ll see a process crash entry in the Events section of each affected process and host page.
 The example process below has some availability problems (shown in red on the timeline).
-By selecting the affected timeframe in the timeline, the Events section shows you the number of process crashes that occurred during that timeframe (3 crashes in this example).
+By selecting the affected timeframe in the timeline, the Events section shows you the number of process crashes that occurred during that timeframe (1 crash in this example).

 The provided crash details include the signal that killed the process (for example,

 Abort), the execution stack frame that crashed, and more.
 The crash type—such as a native core dump, Java core dump, or abnormal program exit due to an exception—determines which crash details are available.

 Note: This functionality works for all processes on each monitored host.